-Each week, immigration attorney Aggie R. Hoffman will answer questions about immigrating to the United States from those submitted by our readers.
+Immigration attorney Aggie R. Hoffman answers questions about immigrating to the United States from those submitted by our readers.

 A friend of mine, undocumented immigrant, works in a Mariachi band.
 The leader of the group is offering him a full time job with them, but it implies traveling throughout the United States and sometimes going abroad for which he’ll need a visa.
 How to obtain a work visa for a musician?